Crypt Lake Hike

 Waterton’s Crypt Lake hike is a spectacular trail that has it all.
 It begins with a boat ride to the trailhead, passing four waterfalls en route.
-There’s a ladder, a tunnel, and a chain you cling to as you traverse a cliff, you may want to hold off on the chains if you aren’t comfortable with heights though.
+There is a ladder, a tunnel, and a chain you cling to as you traverse a cliff, you may want to hold off on the chains if you aren’t comfortable with heights though.
 For experienced hikers, this is a must-do adventure route and one of the Triple Crown hikes in Waterton.

 Taking a ferry with 40 or so other passengers means you won’t be alone on this hike.
 But that’s not necessarily a bad thing.
 When travelling through a park with a large grizzly population, there’s safety in numbers.

 After being dropped off at Crypt Landing, look for the signed trailhead on your right.
 The trail initially travels through forests of pine and fir on moderately graded switchbacks.
-In just 400m from the trailhead, you’ll reach a junction with Hell Roaring Falls.
+In just 400 m from the trailhead, you’ll reach a junction with Hell Roaring Falls.
 Stay left at the Hell Roaring Falls junction to stay on the main trail.

 The trail switchbacks up rocky talus slopes, gaining elevation fairly rapidly; we find soaking in the atmosphere helps alleviate the challenge of the ascent.
 The view astounds and confuses; how does one reach the basin above the falls?
 As you get closer, you can see the trail crossing a talus slope in the distance, then disappearing.
-But first, you’ll re-enter forest and pass the now-closed Crypt Lake campground where a pit toilet is still functional on the left side of the trail.
+But first, you’ll re-enter the forest and pass the now-closed Crypt Lake campground where a pit toilet is still functional on the left side of the trail.

 Airy views and another challenge awaits on the other side of the tunnel.
-After crawling through, drop down several feet to the rocky ledge clinging to the side of the cliff wall with a 200m drop-off.
-The 12m long path is fairly wide and has a steel cable along its length, reducing the risk.
+After crawling through, drop down several feet to the rocky ledge clinging to the side of the cliff wall with a 200 m drop-off.
+The 12 m long path is fairly wide and has a steel cable along its length, reducing the risk.
 However, those with a fear of heights may struggle at this point and are advised to turn back.

 The final push to the lake is fairly level.
-At a junction, stay left for Crypt Lake – right is a short jaunt to view Crypt Falls as it plunges down to the lake below.
+At the junction, stay left for Crypt Lake – right is a short jaunt to view Crypt Falls as it plunges down to the lake below.
 The main trail has one last little climb over some rocks before the lake comes into view and the trail drops to meet the lake.
 The lake is surrounded by headwalls and is a beautiful place to sit and enjoy some well-earned rest.
 If you still have some energy, there is an international path around the lake – the south end of the lake crosses the border into Montana.

 After some refreshment and water refills, return the way you came.
 Count on half an hour less than the time it took to arrive at the lake to return to Crypt Landing.

-Focus on the time on this hike, as if you miss the last ferry back to Waterton townsite from Crypt Landing, you’ll be spending the night huddled on the shoreline.
+- Focus on the time on this hike, because if you miss the last ferry back to Waterton townsite from Crypt Landing, you’ll be spending the night huddled on the shoreline.
 Remember you’re on a schedule and give yourself plenty of time to make the return from Crypt Lake to the landing.

-If you have a strong fear of heights, you may prefer to end the hike before the tunnel and ladder section; the chain traverse is not the time to conquer acrophobia.
+- If you have a strong fear of heights, you may prefer to end the hike before the tunnel and ladder section; the chain traverse is not the time to conquer acrophobia.
 However, many folks with a mild fear of heights have no difficulty with this at all.
 Get advice from someone who knows you and the trail.